 The Timeline view also provides an audio waveform display which allows you to locate an exact position in a song.

 Audio markers are used to synchronize slide transitions with the beat of the music by placing a marker at an exact location in the audio.
 Using audio markers along with the audio waveform helps to visually place the marker on the beat of the music.
 Audio markers are displayed as a vertical red lines on top of the waveform.
-For more information, see Fine-tuning Timing et Audiomarker Assistant.
+For more information, see Fine-tuning Timing and Audiomarker Assistant.

 When an audio track is selected, it displays the volume envelope and fades as a yellow line.
 You can: